 Medication to treat anaphylactic reactions includes antihistamines, an adrenaline inhaler, or an adrenaline injection.
 The adrenaline injections most commonly prescribed are administered by an Epipen, a device which looks like a fountain pen and which is pre-loaded with the correct dose of adrenaline.
 The injections are easy to administer, usually into the fleshy part of the thigh either directly or through light clothing.
-Medication for an individual pupil must be kept in a locked cabinet which is readily accessible, in accordance with the School's health and safety policy.
-If a pupil has an Epipen it is particularly important that this is easily accessible throughout the school day.
-Medication must be clearly marked with the pupil's name and should be updated on a regular basis.
-It is important that key staff are aware of the pupil's condition and of where the pupil's medication is kept, as it is likely to be needed urgently.
+Medication for an individual student must be kept in a locked cabinet which is readily accessible, in accordance with the School's health and safety policy.
+If a student has an Epipen it is particularly important that this is easily accessible throughout the school day.
+Medication must be clearly marked with the student's name and should be updated on a regular basis.
+It is the parents' responsibility to ensure that any medication retained at the school is within its expiry date.
+Staff must be trained in the use of an Epipen before student is admitted to the school.
+It is important that key staff in the School are aware of the student's condition and of where the student's medication is kept, as it is likely to be needed urgently.

 It is not possible to overdose using an Epipen as it only contains a single dose.
-In cases of doubt, it is better to give a pupil experiencing an allergic reaction an injection rather than hold back.
+In cases of doubt, it is better to give a student experiencing an allergic reaction an injection rather than hold back.

-All pupils who have anaphylaxis will require a 'Health Care Plan' which parents or guardians should complete prior to starting at Cambian Whinfell School.
-The Health Care Plan should give basic details and indicate whether in some circumstances the pupil should be allowed to carry medication on his/her person around the School.
-This will be kept with the pupil's file.
+All students who have anaphylaxis will require a 'Health Care Plan' which parents or guardians should complete prior to starting at insert name of school.
+The Health Care Plan should give basic details and indicate whether in some circumstances the student should be allowed to carry medication on his/her person around the School.
+This will be kept with the student's file.

-Following discussion with the pupil and his/her parents, individual decisions should be made as to whether to provide basic information on the pupil's condition to his/her peer group so that they are aware of their classmate's needs and of the requirement for urgent action should an allergic reaction occur.
-Fellow pupils should also be advised not to share food or drink with a pupil who is likely to experience an anaphylactic reaction.
+Following discussion with the student and his/her parents/ carers, individual decisions should be made as to whether to provide basic information on the student's condition to his/her peer group so that they are aware of their classmate's needs and of the requirement for urgent action should an allergic reaction occur.
+Fellow students should also be advised not to share food or drink with a student who is likely to experience an anaphylactic reaction.

-Managing pupils with anaphylaxis
+Managing students with anaphylaxis

-- Staff should be aware of those pupils under their supervision who have a severe allergy resulting in anaphylaxis.
-Staff should ensure that all pupils who have an epipen prescribed to them, have their medication on them at all times. - Staff should ensure that they have some knowledge of what to do if a pupil has an anaphylactic reaction.
+- Staff should be aware of those students under their supervision who have a severe allergy resulting in anaphylaxis.
+Staff should ensure that all students who have an epipen prescribed to them, have their medication on them at all times. - Staff should ensure that they have some knowledge of what to do if a student has an anaphylactic reaction.
 (Staff to seek advice from Duty First Aider).
-If a pupil feels unwell, the Duty First Aider should be contacted for advice. - A pupil should always be accompanied to the Surgery if sent by a member of staff.
+If a student feels unwell, the Duty First Aider should be contacted for advice. - A student should always be accompanied to the Surgery if sent by a member of staff.